Beto O'Rourke: Debates

 The first of three scheduled debates between O'Rourke and Ted Cruz took place on September 21, 2018.
 The candidates disagreed on gun rights, immigration, marijuana, the "take a knee" controversy, and the confirmation of Supreme Court nominee Brett Kavanaugh.
 At the end of the debate, the moderator asked the candidates to "say something nice about each other".
 O'Rourke praised Cruz's parenting.
 Cruz compared O'Rourke to Bernie Sanders, saying he "admired [his] willingness to stand up for socialist beliefs and high taxes."
 O'Rourke replied, "True to form."
 Analysts described Cruz as more experienced and aggressive, but said O'Rourke won over the crowd.

 Cruz declined to participate in the third, town hall-style debate for CNN held on October 18, 2018, in McAllen, Texas.
 O'Rourke agreed to attend the town hall meeting alone.
-During the meeting, O'Rourke said he did not see himself running for President because he has young children.
-He said he regretted calling Ted Cruz "Lyin' Ted", a nickname given by Donald Trump.
+During the meeting, O'Rourke said he did not see himself running for president because he has young children.
+He said he regretted calling Ted Cruz "Lyin' Ted", a nickname given to Cruz by Donald Trump.
 He confirmed that he would vote to impeach and indict Trump.
 He defended his Spanish nickname against accusations of cultural appropriation.

 Endorsements

 O'Rourke's Senate bid was endorsed by the Houston Chronicle, the Dallas Morning News, and the Fort Worth Star-Telegram.
-Singer and activist Willie Nelson endorsed O'Rourke and held a rally for him on September 29 in Austin, Texas; Nelson said, "Beto embodies what is special about Texas, an energy and an integrity that is completely genuine".
+Singer and activist Willie Nelson endorsed O'Rourke and held a rally for him on September 29 in Austin, Texas; Nelson said, "Beto embodies what is special about Texas, an energy and an integrity that is completely genuine."
 At the end of the rally, Nelson debuted his new election-inspired song "Vote 'Em Out".
 Other celebrity endorsements included Beyoncé, Khalid, Aaron Jones, Eva Longoria, LeBron James, Jim Carrey, Travis Scott, Ellen DeGeneres, Lin-Manuel Miranda, and Kelly Rowland.

 Polls and news coverage

 On September 18, 2018, a Quinnipiac poll based on phone interviews put Cruz nine points ahead of O'Rourke among likely voters, but a September 19 Ipsos online poll done in conjunction with Reuters and the University of Virginia showed O'Rourke leading Cruz by two points.
 Going into the third debate on October 18, 2018, a CNN poll, conducted by SSRS, showed Cruz leading the campaign 52 percent to 45 percent among likely voters.

-The media made comparisons between O'Rourke's Senate campaign and Obama's 2008 campaign for President, drawing parallels between their charismatic speaking styles, optimistic tones, and the nationwide attention their campaigns generated.
+The media made comparisons between O'Rourke's Senate campaign and Obama's 2008 campaign for president, drawing parallels between their charismatic speaking styles, optimistic tones, and the nationwide attention their campaigns generated.
 Peter Hamby of Vanity Fair compared the energy at O'Rourke's rallies to the energy at Obama's rallies in 2007.